StarbitLight/StarbitLight.github.io/posts/nls-updates-march-2025.md

 *(recorded from the early access version on Steam.
 Some parts were accelerated by 400% as they were too long.)*

-This dream feels out of place in the game's story, so instead we went for something that actually gives even more hints and details about Akai's past and childhood memories.\
+This dream feels out of place in the game's story, so instead, TwistedSphere came with a much better idea, something that actually gives even more hints and details about Akai's past and childhood memories.
+They created brand new animations and a completely different environment.\
-Take a look at the new dream sequence:
+Take a look at the new dream sequence they made:

 <video controls controlslist="nodownload" playsinline oncontextmenu="return false;">
 	<source src="../posts/nls-updates-march-2025-img/NLSDreamSequence.mp4" type="video/mp4"/>